 Venice has been in the news during this period of quarantine as well.
 No cruise ships or tourists, no gondolas or vaporettos, means the legendary canals have been left in peace for a few months now.
 And the water is no longer murky, but blue and clear as those Murano glass birds I once bought.
 There’s fish and crabs and plant life aplenty.
 Ducks nest at vaporetto stops.
 Nature has reclaimed la bella Venezia.

 Gondola and vaporetto on waterways less clear, less clean

 When Venice – and the world – bounce back from the current scourge, how long will that last?

 Venice is beautiful – and fragile.
 Cruise traffic have wreaked havoc in this ancient city, not least last summer (2019), when MSC Opera crashed into the dock at La Giudecca, one of the main canals in the city.
 At least, that incident stuck a rocket up the… process of banning large cruise liners (1000 tonnes+) from entering the historic centre.
 Long overdue law.

 Back in 2003, when we lived in New Zealand, I once saw The World in the Hauraki Gulf, dwarfing everything in Devonport, our little village.
 I remember thinking it felt like being invaded by a monster and had to remind myself it would soon be gone, and that luckily, it was a one-time thing (it was there for the America’s Cup).
 The idea of anything remotely similar on La Giudecca!
 Stuff nightmares are made of.

 It appears I have a thing for pink lamps

 – and pigeons on statues.
 And on pink lamps.

 Wedding photography on Piazza San Marco.
-I expect there were some pictures with statues.
+I expect there were some wedding pictures with statues.
 And maybe some with pigeons.
-And possibly pink lamps.
+And possibly some with pink lamps.